aoloe/scribus-manual-configuration-and-settings/NOTES.md

 ... since -- at first -- this is hard to grasp, you'd indeed better close all documents, and spare yourself some doubts.
 but if this gets cumbersome, there is a faster way, once you become a Scribus expert.

+- the preferences are for the future documents,
+- the document settings for the curent document...
+- and in some cases changing the document setting only apply to the future edits in the current document.
+As an example, if you change the page sizes, the new size will be the default for for the pages you will create in the future.